DragonSenses/Algorithms/LeetCode/18-4sum/problem.md

 ### Generalizing to kSum

 If asked to solve 4Sum, the interviewer might follow up with 5Sum, 6Sum, and so on.
 What they really expect is a `kSum` solution.
 Therefore, we will focus on a generalized implementation here.

+# Two Pointers

+### Key Concept

+The kSum problem can be generalized from the 2Sum and 3Sum problems.
+By understanding the pattern and extending it, we can create a solution that works for any kSum.

+### Wrapping Two Sum

+For the 3Sum problem, we wrap Two Sum in an outer loop.
+As we iterate through each value `v`, we find all pairs whose sum is equal to `target - v`.
+We can use:
+1. **Two Sum with Hash Set**: Use a hash set to check for matching values.
+2. **Two Sum II with Two Pointers**: Use the two-pointers technique in a sorted array.